How Often Should I Take Practice GMAT CATs?

-gmat catsIf you’ve ever taken more than one GMAT practice test (CAT) in a week, you’re taking CATs too frequently!
-Practice tests are one of your most valuable tools as you get ready for the official GMAT—but there’s definitely a wrong way to use your CATs.
-Here’s how to know when to take your next CAT.
-(This post has been updated for the new GMAT.)
+Practice tests or mock exams are one of your most valuable tools as you get ready for your official GMAT—but there’s definitely a wrong way to use your CATs.
+Here’s how to know when to take your CATs.

 When should I take a practice GMAT?

-Practice CATs are very useful for three things:
+Practice CATs (or mock GMATs) are very useful for three things:

 4 Steps to Analyze Your GMAT Practice Tests (Part 1)